innovacy/Up/README.md

 It's unsure, if more gimmicks will be supported in future.
 If demand is high or someone else wants to implement them, they might be supported at some time in future.

+Unsupported gimmick features with the `[gimmick:feature]` syntax are currently completely removed from output to simply showing something like `gimmick:feature` with a broken link.